renuo/redmine-semantic-search/SETUP.md

 5. Test the plugin by entering a keyword from the previously created issues.
 The relevant issues should appear in the search results with an according similarity score.

 ![Search Results](repo/results.png)

+## Quick Data Setup for Development/Testing

+To quickly populate your Redmine instance with sample projects and issues for testing the Semantic Search plugin, you can use the provided setup script.
+This script will create two projects, each with ten relevant issues.

+1.  **Ensure your plugin is in the correct directory:** The `redmine_semantic_search` plugin directory must be located within your Redmine installation's `plugins` folder (e.g., `your_redmine_root/plugins/redmine_semantic_search/`).

+2.  **Navigate to the plugin directory:**
+    ```bash
+    cd path/to/your/redmine/plugins/redmine_semantic_search
+    ```

+3.  **Make the script executable (if you haven't already):**
+    ```bash
+    chmod +x bin/setup
+    ```

+4.  **Run the setup script:**
+    You must specify the `RAILS_ENV` (it defaults to `development`).
+Next, run this command:
+    ```bash
+    RAILS_ENV=production ./bin/setup
+    ```

+    The script will output its progress, indicating the creation of projects and issues.
+The output will be colorized for better readability.

+This will give you a good set of data to test the "Sync Embeddings" and semantic search functionalities described in the [Usage](#usage) section above.

 # Setting up Redmine